elvisselimaj/python-challenge/01-Class-Activities/Tue-Thurs-Class/02-VBA-Scripting/2/Activities/05-Stu_FizzBuzz/README.md

 # Fizz Buzz

-## RANDOM PAIRING - Let's get to know your classmates!

 ## Instructions

 * Create a VBA Script that populates the second column with the word "Fizz", "Buzz", or "Fizzbuzz" based on the value in the first column.